Lewis Padgett

 Lewis Padgett was the joint pseudonym of the science fiction authors and spouses Henry Kuttner and C. L. Moore, taken from their mothers' maiden names.
 They also used the pseudonyms Lawrence O'Donnell and C. H. Liddell, as well as collaborating under their own names.

+Works

 Writing as 'Lewis Padgett' they were the author of many humorous short stories of science fiction in the 1940s and 1950s.
 Among the most famous were: